puppetlabs/puppetlabs-postgresql/README.md

 #### postgresql::client

-Installs PostgreSQL client software.
+Installs PostgreSQL client package.
 Set the following parameters if you have a custom version you would like to install.

->**Note:** Make sure to add any necessary yum or apt repositories if specifying a custom version.
+**Note:** Make sure to add any necessary yum or apt repositories if specifying a custom version.

 ##### `package_ensure`

 Whether the PostgreSQL client package resource should be present.

-Valid values: 'present', 'absent'.
+Valid values: `present`, `absent`.

-Default value: 'present'.
+Default value: `present`.

 ##### `package_name`

 Sets the name of the PostgreSQL client package.

-Default value: 'file'.
+Default value: `file`.

 #### postgresql::lib::docs

-Installs PostgreSQL bindings for Postgres-Docs.
+Installs PostgreSQL documentation package.
 Set the following parameters if you have a custom version you would like to install.

 **Note:** Make sure to add any necessary yum or apt repositories if specifying